-Mindfulness Based Cognitive Therapy (MBCT) is suitable for people wishing to enhance their general physical and mental wellbeing.
+Mindfulness Based Cognitive Therapy (MBCT and MBCT-L) is suitable for people wishing to enhance their general physical and mental wellbeing.

-If you are experiencing stress, anxiety, recurrent depression or feel generally ‘dissatisfied’ with your life, this course could help you develop skills to better respond to the ‘ups and downs’ of everyday living.
+This course is offered to the general population.
+If you are feeling generally ‘dissatisfied’ with your life, have a sense of ‘missing out’ on moments of pleasure and joy, or are experiencing stress, anxiety, low mood or recurrent depression, this course could help you.
+Over the eight weeks you will develop skills to better respond to the ‘ups and downs’ of everyday living and enhance your general wellbeing.
 Previous participants say that the course helped them to be more in the present moment, realise that they are not their thoughts, and be kinder to themselves.

-The programme is not being offered as a treatment for any specific physical or psychological conditions.
-It is not suitable for people who are currently experiencing very severe problems in these areas.
-On booking, we will ask you for some information pertaining to your general well-being and state of mind to ensure the course is suitable for you at this time.
+The course is not being offered as a treatment for any specific physical or psychological conditions and is not suitable for people who are currently experiencing severe problems in these areas.

 What will I learn?

-You will learn to deal more skilfully with the stresses and strains of daily living.
-Practicing the skill of deliberately paying attention to what happens in mind and body we become more familiar with the workings of our own mind patterns and habits, some habits that may no longer be helpful for us.
-You learn to spot our own ‘warning signs’ early, before the stress or depression become too overwhelming.
-We can then make plans for how best to respond, rather than react in our old familiar, often unhelpful ways.
+You will learn to deal more skilfully with the ‘stresses and strains’ of daily living.
+You can begin to practise appreciating what is positive and helpful in your life and attending more skilfully to that which is causing distress or dissatisfaction.
+Practising the skill of deliberately paying attention to what happens in mind and body, we become more familiar with the workings of our own mind and its patterns and habits, including those which may no longer be helpful.
+You will learn to spot your own ‘warning signs’ early, before stress or depression become too overwhelming.
+You can then make plans for how best to respond, rather than reacting in the old familiar, often unhelpful ways.

 There will be a combination of guided meditation practices and cognitive exercises.
-In between sessions, there will be home practice for people to do and we estimate this takes approximately 1 hour/day.
+In between sessions, there will be home practices to do which we estimate taking approximately 1 hour/day.

 Who will teach me?